coder089/Working-OTP-Bot-2023-Version/README.md

 It works according to country's phone number (each bot work for specific country)

-To learn how to use or build this OTP Bot inluding all the condifguration setups.
+To learn how to use or build this OTP Bot inluding all the configuration setups.

 Join my new Discord Server: https://discord.gg/yRcgJa6U (Old Channel was Banned)